Piagnoni: History

 Some Piagnoni converted to Protestantism, while others wrote against the views of Luther.
-Petrus Bernandinus was a follower of Savonarola and had a fanatical zeal to the teachings of Savonarola.
-Peter preached in Florence while Savonarola was alive and after he was killed.
-Later Peter and his companions were burned for heresy and others were expelled from Florence.
+Petrus Bernandinus was a follower of Savonarola and had a fanatical zeal to his teachings.
+Petrus preached in Florence while Savonarola was alive and continued to do so after he was killed.
+Later Petrus and his companions were burned for heresy while others were expelled from Florence.
 Philip Neri was a devoted follower of the teachings of Savonarola; later he would be an influential figure in the Counter-Reformation.

+Famous piagnoni

+The following list is derived from Lorenzo Polizzotto (1994).
+"The Elect Nation: The Savonarolan Movement in Florence 1494–1545".